How is inheritance tax calculated in the UK? – explaining the 40% rate and available allowances.

 What is Inheritance Tax and Who Pays It?

 Understanding inheritance tax is crucial for managing your estate effectively.
-Inheritance tax is charged on the estate when someone dies, and most estates below £325,000 are tax-free.
+Inheritance tax is charged on the estate when someone dies, and most estates below £325,000 are outside the scope of IHT.

 Definition of Inheritance Tax